Prostitution in Iraq

 Prostitution in Iraq is illegal.
 The Iraqi penal code outlaws prostitution, with the pimp, the prostitute and the client all being liable for criminal penalties.
 Punishment can be severe, including life imprisonment.

+History

+During the era of slavery in Ottoman Iraq (1534–1920), prostitution was connected to slavery.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution for centuries in the Islamic world.

 Iraq war

 Many women fleeing the war in Iraq have been forced into prostitution.
 Some sources claim up to fifty thousand Iraqi refugee women in Syria, many of them widows or orphans, have been forced into prostitution.
 Sources claim the women are exploited by Arab states of the Persian Gulf.
 After the American invasion of Iraq in 2003, private contracting companies used foreign prostitutes smuggled into bases and the Green Zone as bribery for other contracts.